Basilica of Sainte-Thérèse, Lisieux

-The Basilica of Sainte-Thérèse of Lisieux (Basilique Sainte-Thérèse de Lisieux) is a Roman Catholic church and minor basilica dedicated to Saint Thérèse of Lisieux.
+The Basilica of Sainte-Thérèse of Lisieux (Basilique Sainte-Thérèse de Lisieux) is a Catholic church and minor basilica dedicated to Saint Thérèse of Lisieux.
 Located in Lisieux, France, the large basilica can accommodate 4,000 people and, with more than two million visitors a year, is the second largest pilgrimage site in France, after Lourdes.
 Pope John Paul II visited the Basilica on 2 June 1980.

 History

-Saint Thérèse of Lisieux was beatified in 1923 and canonised in 1925.
-Bishop of Bayeux and Lisieux, Bishop Thomas-Paul-Henri Lemonnier, decided to build a large basilica dedicated to her in the city where she lived and died.
-The project received the full support of Pope Pius XI who had placed his pontificate under the sign of Saint Thérèse.
+Thérèse of Lisieux was beatified in 1923 and canonised in 1925. the Bishop of Bayeux and Lisieux, Thomas-Paul-Henri Lemonnier, decided to build a large basilica dedicated to her in the city where she lived and died.
+The project received the full support of Pope Pius XI, who had placed his pontificate under the sign of Saint Thérèse.
 Construction started in 1929 and was completed in 1954.
 The basilica is located on a hill at the city's southeastern edge.
 It was funded entirely by donations and special contributions from several countries worldwide, based on strong devotions to Saint Thérèse.
 The basilica thus contains 18 minor altars offered by different nations to Saint Thérèse.